-Starting with the first administration of Radium-223, all drug-related non-serious Adverse Events (AE) must be documented on the AE Report Form or on the CRF and forwarded to the sponsor within 7 calendar days of awareness.
-All serious AEs (SAE) must be documented and forwarded immediately (within 24 hours of awareness).
+Starting with the first administration of Radium-223, all drug-related non-serious Adverse Events (AE) must be documented on the AE Report Form or on the CRF and forwarded to Bayer within 7 calendar days of awareness.
+All serious AEs (SAE) must be documented and forwarded immediately (within 1 business day of awareness).